Genivia/ugrep/README.md

 ### Matching empty patterns with -Y

     -Y, --empty
-            Permits empty matches, such as `^\h*$' to match blank lines.
-Empty matches are disabled by default.
-Note that empty-matching patterns, such as x? and x*, match all input with -Y, not only lines with `x'.
+            Permits empty matches.
+By default, empty matches are disabled, unless a pattern starts with `^' and ends with `$'.
+Note that -Y when specified with an empty-matching pattern such as x? and x*, match all input, not only lines with a `x'.

-Option `-Y` permits empty pattern matches, which is useful with certain anchors such as `^` and `$` (the option is automatically enabled for pattern `^$` that matches empty lines).
+Option `-Y` permits empty pattern matches.
 This option is introduced by **ugrep** to prevent accidental matching with empty patterns: empty-matching patterns such as `x?` and `x*` match all input, not only lines with `x`.
 By default, without `-Y`, patterns match lines with at least one `x` as intended.

+This option is automatically enabled when a pattern starts with `^` and ends with `$` is specified.
+For example, `^\h*$` matches blank lines, including empty lines.

-To recursively list files in the working directory with empty and blank lines, i.e. lines with white space only and empty lines, with `-Y`:
+To recursively list files in the working directory with blank lines, i.e. lines with white space only, including empty lines (note that option `-Y` is implicitly enabled since the pattern starts with `^` and ends with `$`):

-    ugrep -RlY '^\h*$'
+    ugrep -Rl '^\h*$'

 <a name="tips"/>